Bank of England base rate

 Bank of England Slashes Rates: Is It Time to Refinance or Go Shopping?

-Bank of England -- Interest rates -- bank of england interest rate -- interest rates uk Bank of England - consumer borrowing - inflation - interest rates - mortgages - UK economy - Interest rates - bank of england interest rate - interest rates uk
+Bank of England -- Interest rates -- bank of england interest rate -- interest rates uk Bank of England - borrowing costs - Chancellor Rachel Reeves - economic policy - inflation - interest rates - Monetary Policy Committee - mortgages - savings - UK government - Interest rates - bank of england interest rate - interest rates uk

 The Bank of England has dropped its interest rate to 4.75%!
 But what does this mean for your mortgage, savings, and maybe even your weekend plans?